Ready for your big break? Check out this list of good audition songs for musicals to discover all the fantastic options you have to choose from!

-Musical theatre auditions!
-They can be daunting, can’t they?
-Especially when they’re only asking for 16-32 bars of a song.
-What can you possibly show off in THAT short amount of time?
-No matter if you’re asked to prepare a cut or if you’re lucky enough to sing your whole song, it’s super important that you find the song that really sells not only your voice… but YOU!
+Musical theatre auditions can be daunting, especially when they’re only asking for 16-32 bars of a song.
+No matter if you’re asked to prepare a cut or if you’re lucky enough to sing your whole song, it’s super important to find the song that really sells your voice.

-Musical theatre is different.
-Unlike opera, it goes beyond voice type- it’s equally important to have tons of personality and serious acting and comedic chops.
+Musical theatre goes beyond voice type- it’s equally important to have tons of personality and serious acting chops.
 With this in mind, selecting your audition repertoire can be a lot more fun.
-I’ve suggested 5 good audition songs for musicals, for each voice type, representing an equal mix of classic and modern shows.

 - “This Place is Mine” from “Phantom” by Maury Yeston.
 Everyone sings from the OTHER “Phantom” – don’t make that mistake!
 Funny divas can really sell this song.
 It’s as big as anything you’d find in the major hits from that era (and you know what they are!) but this song is hardly overdone.